 Numerous scriptures contain light vs. darkness (Bible Gateway found 55 passages).

 1. Darkness is followed by light.
 Not just in evening/morning or winter/spring, but in getting through the storms of life as well.
 All trials and sufferings come to an end.

-2. The sun (or Son) is always shining, even when cannot see or feel the presence of Light.
+2. The sun (or Son) is always shining, even when one cannot see or feel the presence of Light.

 3. Even in the darkest of times, some light can be found.
 I enjoyed the average of only 96 hours of sunshine this winter.

 4. Perspective matters.
 The easy response is to look at the cloudy gloom and stay under the covers.
 The more challenging action is to face the day and be a light to those around you.
 I have a built-in defense against staying in bed all day: children.
 Once Dietrich is up, he is up until bedtime.
 He requires food and a certain amount of entertainment/activity during the day.
 He also changes the way I look at things.
 One of the first snows we had (in Colorado) that he also had some verbal skills, he called the snowflakes “bubbles” and was thrilled watching them fall and clump together from our window.
-Even though he knows words like “snowflake” now, he still finds a calm joy in watching the snow fall from the window.
+Even though he knows words like “snowflake” now, he still finds a calm joy in watching the snow from the window as it falls.
 My favorite part of snow is the way everything is covered in white, making it appear clean and pure (another analogy for God’s grace and the Blood of Jesus covering our sins and making us holy).

 Even though this week of sunshine is forecasted to end with more rain and snow, I know the Son still shines.
 My job is to keep that Light going, even in the darkest times.